Skip to content

 1. All fees include HST.

-8. Fees related to review of repeat submissions (more than 3 submissions) will be determined by CVC depending on the number, completeness and quality of the repeat submissions.
-The minimum of 25% of current fee applies to each resubmission (starting at 4th submission).
+7. Fees related to review of repeat submissions (more than 3 submissions) will be determined by CVC depending on the number, completeness and quality of the repeat submission(s).
+The minimum 25% of current fee applies to each resubmission (starting at 4th submission).

-9. Requests for ‘Expedited Reviews’ are subject to resource availability and service level agreement (SLA) – at the discretion of the Director, Planning and Development Services.
+8. Requests for ‘Expedited Reviews’ are subject to resource availability and service level agreement (SLA) – at the discretion of the Director, Watershed Management and Development Services.

 • Plan Review fees shall be reviewed on an annual basis as part of the budgeting process;